Learning from complaints

 We know that sometimes we don’t get things right.
 We want to be as transparent as possible when this happens and show that we’ve learned from our customers’ feedback.

-We’ll be adding examples to this page where we’ve taken feedback from complaints to make improvements.
+We’ll also be adding examples to this page where we’ve taken feedback from complaints to make improvements.

 You said, we listened, we improved